 Students living in residence are required to purchase a meal plan that can be used in Trinity’s student dining hall, Strachan Hall.
 The dining hall can cater to vegetarian, halal, and vegan options and can generally accommodate other dietary needs.
 Strachan Hall is open all day, from breakfast until dinner, with a full meal service taking place at designated meal times.
 Between meals, students can access Strachan for self-serve lunches, snacks, whole or cut fruits, a smoothie station, and salad bar options.
 These options and flexibility provide busy students with optimal convenience.
 You can find more information on our dining facilities, dining hall policy, and meal options for non-resident students.

 Meal plan selection opens in early July, and can be accessed through your residence application.
-Meal plan selection is due on August 1, 2019, along with your deposit #2 of $1,000.00.
-If you would like to change your meal plan selection, you can do so between September 6 and September 20, 2019.
+Meal plan selection is due on July 30, 2020, along with your Deposit #2 of $1,000.00.
+If you would like to change your meal plan selection, you can do so between September 10 and September 25, 2020.
 To change your meal plan during this time, log into The Hub and make changes to your meal plan under the “Change My Meal Plan” link.
-Please keep in mind that this option is only available up until September 20, 2019, at which point you can no longer make changes to your meal plan.
+Please keep in mind that this option is only available up until September 25, 2020, at which point you can no longer make changes to your meal plan.
 Please also be reminded that occupation in residence at Trinity College comes with a meal plan, and unfortunately students are not able to opt out of a meal plan.

 For more information please visit the residence fees page.

 Please use your University of Toronto fees invoice to pay your Trinity residence fees at any major Canadian financial institution.
 See http://www.fees.utoronto.ca/news/fee_payment.htm for payment details.
 Allow 10 days for processing.
 Note special instructions for payments from outside Canada.